 Main seating usually begins between 5:45pm and 6:15pm each night and represents the earliest opportunity to eat at one of the ship’s rotational restaurants.
 This is usually the more preferred option for guests with children.

 Guests eating at the main seating can attend the second showing of the nighttime entertainment at the Walt Disney Theater.

-- This is the ideal option if you’re trying to stick to a dining schedule that resembles the one you have back home.
+- This is the ideal option if you’re used to an early dining schedule that resembles the one you have back home.
 It’s probably the best for little ones who need to get to bed early.

 - The main seating format allows guests to follow the stereotypical “dinner and a show” format they may be used to enjoying.

 - Main seating can be a bit noisier than the second seating due to the number of families with children.

 - You may need to cut your afternoon fun short, such as your time at port, a bit early to start getting everyone ready for dinner.

 The second dinner seating usually begins between 8:00pm and 8:30pm each night.
 Guests can attend the earlier showing of the night’s entertainment in the Walt Disney Theater before heading to dinner.

 - This seating is usually a bit quieter due to most families opting for the earlier time.
 You’ll still see plenty of children, but some will be literally napping at the table.

 - You don’t have to wrap up your afternoon fun quite as early.
 There isn’t as much of a rush to make it to dinner.